 Lived experience refers to the first-hand knowledge and understanding a person gains by living with a specific health condition, or being involved in a person’s healthcare journey as a carer.
 It focuses on experiences, thoughts, emotions, challenges, coping strategies and overall journey as people connect with health, disability or aged care systems.

-MND Australia connects members of the National MND Lived Experience Network with organisations or groups who would like to work together with people with lived experience of MND, on specific activities that relate to care, advocacy, information development, or research.
+MND Australia connects members of the National MND Lived Experience Network with professionals who would like to work together with people with lived experience of MND, on specific activities that relate to care, advocacy, information development, or research.

 The sorts of organisations or groups members might connect with include: